How to Make a Green Juice: Video, Recipe & FAQs

 Now that we know more about the how and why of juicing, let’s break down the Crazy Sexy Green Juice Formula.

 So far, you’ve picked up some newbie smarts, watched my how-to vid and have a trusty recipe in your holster, but I know that your brain is still probably brimming with questions.
 Read on to find out the answers to some fabulous juicing FAQs.
-These are just a taste of the in-depth juicing education and 60 tasty recipes packed in my Crazy Sexy Juices & Succulent Smoothies digital e-guide.

 It takes me sooo long to make a juice!
 How can I make the process go more quickly?